gajdboll/Gherkin-BDD/BddFrameworkGherkin/README.md

 Example: keyword always used with "Scenario Outlines" it contains table with all the possible scenarios It might contains different test - because the data might be different from each other.
-The headers from the examples in the *.feature file need to match arguments pasted in the steps - they are hightlighted in the "<>" like <login> etc.
+The headers from the examples in the *.feature file need to match arguments pasted in the steps - they are highlighted in the "<>" like <login> etc.

 In the Login.feature additional scenario is created and additional steps and examples.